On July 24 grab a lime and the salt. It’s National Tequila Day!

 - A 1918 flu epidemic led to a tequila boom in Mexico.
 Doctors advised ailing patients to drink tequila, lime, and salt as a remedy.

-- In Mexico, Tequila is drunk neat: without lime and salt.
+- In Mexico, Tequila is drank neat: without lime and salt.
 When it comes to lime and salt with their Tequila, Mexicans go for margaritas.
-Shots of tequila are drunk without the extras.
+Shots of tequila are drank without the extras.

 - Agave plants are pollinated by bats.
 Agave plants are chiropterophilous, meaning that they’re pollinated by bats as opposed to insects or birds.